Measures of Education and Training

 - Less than 5 years

 Typical on-the-job training—indicates the typical on-the-job training needed to attain competency in the skills needed in the occupation.
 The assignments for this category are the following:

 - Long-term on-the-job training: more than 12 months

 - Moderate-term on the job training: more than 1 month and up to 12 months

 - Short-term on-the-job training: 1 month or less

 In some cases, assigning education and training categories can be straightforward.
 Some occupations, such as physicians and lawyers, are governed by federal and state laws and regulations that give clear guidelines, regarding the education or training required for a given occupation.
 In other cases, the choice of categories is less clear.
 BLS economists determine the typical path to entry for an occupation and apply it across all three categories.
 Multiple paths to entry are not captured by the classification system.
-For occupations with multiple paths to entry, the classification system captures the typical path, and the occupational profile narrative in the 2016—17 edition of the Occupational Outlook Handbook (OOH) gives a full description of alternate paths in the “How to Become One” section.
+For occupations with multiple paths to entry, the classification system captures the typical path, and the occupational profile narrative in the Occupational Outlook Handbook (OOH) gives a full description of alternate paths in the “How to Become One” section.
 For example, the typical entry path for registered nurses is a bachelor’s degree, with no work experience and no on-the-job training requirements.
 However, the OOH profile notes that registered nurses can also obtain an associate’s degree in nursing or a diploma from an approved nursing program.

 BLS economists assigned occupations to categories based on analyses of qualitative and quantitative information.
 Sources of quantitative data include educational attainment data from the Census Bureau’s American Community Survey (ACS); data on education, work experience, and on-the-job training requirements from the Occupational Information Network (O*NET); and data on postsecondary program completions from the National Center for Education Statistics.
 In addition, economists evaluated qualitative information obtained from educators, employers, workers in the occupation, training experts, and representatives of professional and trade associations and unions.

 Educational attainment data